18.104.22.168 Compliance activities

-If a job seeker fails to commence a compliance activity (by not attending the serious failure requirement appointment and/or not signing the Job Plan), Services Australia will reinstate their serious failure period and their income support ceases to be payable for 8 weeks from the day of that failure.
-In other words, the period the job seeker received income support before they were due to commence their compliance activity is not included in the 8 week serious failure period.
+If a participant fails to attend the waiver re-engagement appointment, Services Australia will reinstate their serious failure period and their income support ceases to be payable for 8 weeks from the day of their failure to attend the waiver re-engagement appointment.
+In other words, the period the participant received income support before they were due to attend the re-engagement requirement is not included in the 8-week serious failure period.

-Ending a serious failure period when a job seeker lacks the capacity to undertake a serious failure requirement
+Ending a serious failure period when a participant lacks the capacity to attend a waiver re-engagement appointment

-Services Australia may end or not commence a serious failure period if it determines that the person does not have the capacity to undertake any compliance activity and serving the serious failure period would cause severe financial hardship.
+Services Australia may end or not commence a serious failure period if it determines that the person does not have the capacity to attend a waiver re-engagement appointment and serving the serious failure period would cause severe financial hardship.

 Severe financial hardship

-If the job seeker does not have the capacity to undertake any kind of compliance activity, Services Australia must decide if serving the 8 week non-payment period would place the job seeker in severe financial hardship.
-If it would, Services Australia must reinstate the job seeker's payment.
+If the participant does not have the capacity to attend a waiver re-engagement appointment, Services Australia must decide if serving the 8-week serious failure period would place the participant in severe financial hardship.
+If it would, Services Australia must reinstate the participant's payment.
 A job seeker is considered to be in severe financial hardship if they have less than $2,500 in liquid assets or, if they have children or are a part of a couple, less than $5,000 in liquid assets.
 The definition of what can be considered liquid assets (1.1.L.50) is the same as that used for the liquid assets test.